webview-crypto/react-native-webview-crypto/README.md

 Now, in any of your code, you can access `window.Crypto`, just like you would in a browser.

+There is also an [example repo](https://github.com/saulshanabrook/react-native-webview-crypto-example) which runs encryption below in React Native.

 Using [this example for symmetric encryption](https://blog.engelke.com/2014/06/22/symmetric-cryptography-in-the-browser-part-1/) your application should log `This is very sensitive stuff`: